 How to Win Disability Benefits for Neck and Cervical Disorders

 Applying for disability benefits from the CPP or insurance companies is a long and difficult process.
 There are also challenges that are unique to claims due to neck and cervical disorders.
 That is why it is crucial to recognize the nature of your condition and the way benefits providers think.

 1. Provide objective evidence and medical test results

-- neurological exam is used to test arm movement, strength, and reflexes to determine if there is an abnormality in the nervous system.
+- A neurological exam tests arm movement, strength, and reflexes to determine if there is an abnormality in the nervous system.

-- nerve conduction study (NCS), also known as a nerve conduction velocity test, measures the speed of conduction of an electrical charge through a nerve to find out if it is damaged.
+- A nerve conduction study (NCS)/ nerve conduction velocity test is used to measure the speed of conduction of an electrical charge through a nerve to find out if it is damaged.

-- Pain injections, though often considered as treatments, can also be used in diagnosis to locate the source of pain.
+- Pain injections, though often considered as treatment, can also be used in diagnosis to locate the source of pain.
 These include discography, medial blocks, and selective nerve root blocks.